Table of Contents

 Data Residency

 For firms operating in Europe or handling European client data, GDPR compliance is non-negotiable.
 You must know if the AI server is located within the EU or if it relies on Standard Contractual Clauses (SCCs) for data transfers.
-Tools like Robin AI have built their reputation on handling high-volume corporate work while strictly adhering to these residency requirements.
+Tools like Robin AI have built their reputation on handling high-volume corporate work while strictly adhering to these residency requirements, offering localized data hosting options.

 2. Understanding "Training Data"

-• Opt-Out vs. Opt-In: Check the terms of service.
+- Opt-Out vs. Opt-In: Check the terms of service.
 Is the default to use your data for training?
 If so, an explicit opt-out is required before usage.
+In the enterprise legal space, "Opt-In" for training should be the only acceptable default.

 3. Practical Checklist for Law Firms

-Before implementing a tool from our Lawyer Tools Directory, run through this checklist:
+Before implementing a tool from our Lawyer Tools Directory, run through this checklist with your IT and Compliance departments:

-• [ ] Audit Logs: Can you track which associate uploaded which document and what the AI output was?
+- [ ] Audit Logs: Can you track which associate uploaded which document and what the AI output was?
+This is critical for internal accountability.

 4. Integration and Workflow Fit

 A tool like Spellbook is popular because it works directly inside Microsoft Word.
 This reduces the risk of data "leakage" by keeping the work within the firm's established document ecosystem.
-On the other hand, enterprise platforms like Ironclad offer full lifecycle management but require more significant onboarding and data mapping.
+By contrast, enterprise platforms like Ironclad offer full lifecycle management but require more significant onboarding and data mapping.

 5. Case Study: The High-Volume NDA